deild/osx-config-check/README.md

 OPTIONS:
 	--debug-print        Enables verbose output for debugging the tool.
 	--report-only        Only reports on compliance and does not offer to fix broken configurations.
-	--disable-logs       Refrain from creating a log file with the results.
+	--enable-logs        Creating a log file with the results.
 	--disable-prompt     Refrain from prompting user before applying fixes.
 	--skip-sudo-checks   Do not perform checks that require sudo privileges.
 	--help -h            Print this usage information.